Our story

 The Access to Cash Review

 The review conducted a lot of research into payment methods, trends, consumer needs and behaviour, and the financial and economic drivers of the cash economy.
-It looked at global trends in cash usage, and met policymakers and market participants in Sweden – then the most cashless country in the world.
+It looked at global trends in cash usage and met policymakers and market participants in Sweden – then the most cashless country in the world.

+It found that although cash use in the UK was in rapid decline, we were simply not ready to go cashless: over 8 million adults would struggle to cope in a cashless society.
 The review also challenged government and industry to take steps to avoid sleepwalking into a cashless society to avoid leaving millions of people behind.

 The Community Access to Cash Pilots